-Here, we present the yearly trend of the egg density.
+Here, we present the yearly trend of the proportion of positive catches and egg density in Figure 3.

 Figure 3.
 The yearly trend of the number of positive catches (left panel) and the egg density (right panel).
 Note that, in the right panel, y-axis is log-scale and only positive egg density is shown.